The Lands

 Subjects: The Evenari (Wood Elves)

-Notes: The Woodland Realm was established by migrants from Haven who objected to human migration into Elvish territory and the voluntary ceding of territory that followed.
-The present ruler is Lord Ralarun of the Silfenir Family who is a cousin to Larathina Fayeloni (see the Realm of Haven).
-The ruler must be of warrior class.
+Notes: The Woodland Realm was established by migrants from Haven who objected to Human migration into Elvish territory and the voluntary ceding of territory that followed.
+The present ruler is Lord Aranthur of the Sentina lineage who is a cousin to Larthia Velavesna (see the Realm of Haven).
+The ruler must be of warrior calling.
 Society in the Woodland Realm mirrors most of the conventions described for the Realm of Haven.
 The Wood Elves are any Elves who choose to live in the Woodland Realm and the longer a family has been in the Greatwood Forest the more fully Evenari it is considered to be.
-Ralarun rules from an underground fortress deep in the forest.
+Aranthur rules from an underground fortress deep in the forest.
+His forces are now in a tense stand-off with Grazian troops in the Many Hills over the right of Centaur to graze there.